Anthony Pellicano: Criminal activities and subsequent legal matters

 An investigation into Pellicano began after journalist and former The Hollywood Reporter editor Anita Busch found that her car had been vandalized in 2002.
 The windshield was broken and a dead fish and rose were left on the car along with a sign that said "Stop".

 On November 21, 2002, FBI agents raided the offices of Pellicano.
 A threat had been made against film producer Julius R. Nasso, who was suing Steven Seagal.
 The FBI was looking for evidence that Pellicano was involved in making the threat against Nasso.
-The FBI agents found two practice grenades which were modified to function as homemade bombs and military-grade C-4 plastic explosive.
+The FBI agents found two practice grenades which were modified to function as homemade bombs and military-grade C-4 plastic explosives.
 Pellicano pleaded guilty to the illegal possession of dangerous materials.
 His sentence was thirty months in federal prison.
-His date of release was to be February 4, 2006.
-On February 3, Pellicano was transferred to the metropolitan detention center in Downtown Los Angeles to face new charges.

 On February 4, 2006, Pellicano was formally arrested on additional charges.
 On February 6, 2006, in United States District Court for the Central District of California in Los Angeles, Pellicano was indicted on 110 counts.
 His alleged crimes included racketeering, conspiracy, wiretapping, witness tampering, identity theft and destruction of evidence.
 Specifically, Pellicano was charged with receiving unlawfully accessed confidential records on celebrities and public figures from members of the Los Angeles and Beverly Hills police departments.
 For example, prosecutors alleged that Pellicano tapped the phones of Sylvester Stallone and Keith Carradine and accessed the confidential police records of Garry Shandling and Kevin Nealon.
 On February 15, 2006, the indictment was amended to include further charges of wiretapping and extortion.
 Pellicano was denied bail.
 In June 2006 the Los Angeles Times reported that Pellicano performed an illegal background check on a law enforcement official who was investigating a fake passport scheme involving Pellicano's client, Christophe Rocancourt.

 The jury trial of Pellicano was to commence on February 27, 2008.
 The trial was delayed three times, due to a lengthy discovery process and retaining of defense counsel.